Akshay-ch-dj/Javascript-experience-projects/JS_practice_files/4-ES6/Readme.md

      // 4
      // 45
      ```

-3. ### Blocks and IIFEs
+2. ## Blocks and IIFEs

-   * In ES6 the block scoped variables, give a new way of defining IIFEs
+   * In ES6 the block scoped variables, give a new way of defining IIFEs.

       ```javascript
       {
           let a = 56;